 Wesley stumbled upon one of his innovations while serving the people of Bristol.

 To pay the debt incurred in construction, a leader suggested to Wesley that each member of the Society donate a penny a week.
 To facilitate this collection, Wesley divided the Society into “Classes” of twelve and appointed Class Leaders who agreed to collect the money, and pay for those who could not afford it.

 During their weekly visits, Class Leaders noted that some Society members were struggling in their pursuit of holiness.
-Soon the Class Leaders' duties expanded to also serving as spiritual coaches for the members of their classes.
+Wesley then expanded the Class Leaders' duties to include serving as spiritual coaches for the members they oversaw.

-Weekly Class meetings soon replaced the one-on-one visits.
-In the Class meetings, “a more full inquiry was made into the behaviour of every person...
+One-on-one meetings were soon replaced with weekly Class meetings, where “a more full inquiry was made into the behaviour of every person...
 Advice or reproof was given as need required, quarrels made up, misunderstandings removed.”

 In addition to the Society and Class meetings, Bands of about five people of the same gender and marital status met to confess specific sins and struggles to one another.
 Estimates are that about 1-in-4 Methodists regularly participated in a band.

 Methodists also attended worship at their local church weekly, and received the sacrament of Holy Communion.